“God often requires us to change while we are waiting.” ~WENDY POPE, Wait and See, 2016, p.114

 Wait.
-It is a word that makes the average person cringe especially in the face of something your soul longs for.
-I don’t care how you spell it, weight, wait, the word just hurts.
+It is a word that makes the average person cringe especially in the face of something their soul longs for.
+And I don’t care how you spell it–weight or wait–the word just hurts.
 But more so than wait or its twin sister weight, change can be a doozy as well.

 Wait.
 Process.
 Change.
 Promise!

 The simplest example of this is found in the life of the caterpillar.
 The caterpillar is born with the potential and the promise of flight, but he cannot take to the skies unless he changes into a butterfly first.
 He must wait so that he can change.

 In order for him to do this, he must yield to the process of change, and wait so that he can take hold of the promise.

 3 THINGS REQUIRED IN ORDER TO CHANGE WHILE IN THE WAITING